KeypointNeRF: Generalizing Image-based Volumetric Avatars using Relative Spatial Encoding of Keypoints: Related Work

 \section{Related Work}

-Our goal is to create high-fidelity volumetric avatars for unseen subjects from as few as two views.
+Our goal is to create high-fidelity volumetric humans for unseen subjects from as few as two views.

-\textbf{Classical Template-based Techniques:} Early work for avatar reconstruction~\cite{ichim2015dynamic} required dense 3D reconstruction from a large number of images of the subject and non-rigid registration to align a template mesh to 3D point clouds.
+\textbf{Classical Template-based Techniques:} Early work on human reconstruction~\cite{ichim2015dynamic} required dense 3D reconstruction from a large number of images of the subject and non-rigid registration to align a template mesh to 3D point clouds.
 Cao et al.~\cite{cao2016real} employ coarse geometry along with face blendshapes and a morphable hair model to address restrictions posed by dense 3D reconstruction.
-Hu et al.~\cite{hu2017avatar} retrieves hair templates from a database and carefully composes facial and hair details.
+Hu et al.~\cite{hu2017avatar} retrieve hair templates from a database and carefully compose facial and hair details.
 Video Avatar~\cite{alldieck2018video} obtains a full-body avatar based on a monocular video captured using silhouette-based modeling.
 The dependence on geometry and meshes restricts the applicability of these methods to faithfully reconstruct regions such as the hair, mouth, teeth, etc., where it is non-trivial to obtain accurate geometry.